iamschulz/iamschulz-11ty/readme.md

 ### add a new blog post

 -   add a new page to the notion blog page
--   todo: add a draft property
 -   images from notion will be served from static page
 -   currently supported content types
     -   formatted text
     -   images
+    -   tables
+    -   youtube embeds
     -   codepen embeds
--   planned supported content types
-    -   youtube embeds
-    -   twitter embeds, statically served
-    -   custom video embeds
-    -   tables

 ### add a new site

--   same as blog post, just add to the sites page
+-   add a markdown file in the repo

 ### deploy page

--   Deployment link in Notion triggers a zapier webhook, which sends a deployment request to netlify [![Netlify Status](https://api.netlify.com/api/v1/badges/d5df8844-fba4-41f2-9549-cf1e61035bf0/deploy-status)](https://app.netlify.com/sites/iamschulz-11ty/deploys)
+-   Deployment link in Notion triggers a dreampipe webhook, which sends a deployment request to netlify [![Netlify Status](https://api.netlify.com/api/v1/badges/d5df8844-fba4-41f2-9549-cf1e61035bf0/deploy-status)](https://app.netlify.com/sites/iamschulz-11ty/deploys)

 ## develop